 Tasman Dry Weather Task Force Update

-A continued period of sunny weather and low rainfall has kept water shortage directions in place for consent holders in the Moutere Deep Groundwater and Motupiko water management zones.
+A late season period of dry weather has meant extended water restrictions are being implemented for consent holders in several management zones across Tasman.

-Tasman’s Dry Weather Task Force has decided that as water levels continue to drop, Moutere Eastern and Coastal Zone should remain in Stage 2 as of Monday 10 March 2025.
+Tasman’s Dry Weather Task Force has decided that Moutere Eastern and Coastal Zone should remain in Stage 2 rationing as of Monday 17 March 2025.

+Rationing for Upper Motueka zones has been increased to include Tadmor, Baton, Glen Rae and Tapawera, which all move to Stage 1 rationing (a 20% reduction in water use).

-Meanwhile, the Motupiko water management zone will move to Stage 3 rationing (a 50 % cut on water use) with a cease take on the consent-driven Rainy management zone also taking effect.
+The Motupiko water management zone will remain at Stage 3 rationing (a 50 % cut on water use) with a cease take on the consent-driven Rainy management zone also continuing.

 It is important Consent holders are familiar with their Resource Consent conditions as some may be subject to higher restrictions thresholds.